converspace/activitypush-specification/README.md

 # Activity Pingback Specification

-A lightweight method for URI addressable resource owners to request and receive unsolicited notifications about remote (off-site) activities on their resources with an explicit goal of being easy to implement.
+A lightweight method for URI addressable resource owners to request and receive unsolicited ([JSON Activity Streams](http://activitystrea.ms/specs/json/1.0/) based)  notifications about remote (off-site) activities on their resources with an explicit goal of being easy to implement.

-It aims to be the natural successor to [Pingback](http://www.hixie.ch/specs/pingback/pingback)/[Trackback](http://archive.cweiske.de/trackback/trackback-1.2.html) and uses [Activity Streams](http://activitystrea.ms/).

 ## Discovery